 The Heart Transplant Operation

-When the new, healthy heart is on its way to The Nebraska Medical Center, the transplant surgeons will begin preparing for the removal of your diseased heart through one incision in your chest.
+When the new, healthy heart is on its way to Nebraska Medicine, the transplant surgeons will begin preparing for the removal of your diseased heart through one incision in your chest.
 When the new heart arrives, you will be connected to the heart-lung machine and it will take over the function of the heart and lungs for the rest of the procedure.

 After the heart is attached, surgeons connect the blood vessels, allowing blood to flow through the heart and lungs.
 Surgeons check all the connected blood vessels and heart chambers for leaks before removing you from the heart-lung machine.
 The heart-lung machine is turned off, leaving the new heart to work by itself.